Two Week Layoff - Half Marathon 9 weeks Away - Can I Do It?

 Hi there,

-Generally, for half marathon training I recommend running four times per week, that is, if you are after a specific time goal.
+Generally, for half marathon training I recommend running four times per week at a minimum.
+That is, if you are after a specific time goal.

 To get back into it, you'd be able to do an 8-miler this week and a 10-miler next week and then see how you go.
 You have done that kind of distance recently and have done cross-training in the meantime, so you can usually be a little bit more aggressive when building up again.